Wondering how to pack classic British style for your travels to the UK? Perhaps you fancy looking like you just stepped out of a Range Rover!

 - British brands – Hunter, Barbour, Boden, Burberry, Clark’s, Marks & Spencer

-Classic British Style – NO
+Classic British Style – DON’T

 - Bright colors – exception is a red trouser for men